Sindri-Labs/sindri-js/README.md

 To compile circuits on Sindri, you'll need to have an account and authenticate the CLI to use it.
 Visit [sindri.app](https://sindri.app/) to find more details about account creation.
+You can then use the [`sindri login`](https://sindri.app/docs/reference/cli/login/) command to create a machine-local API key that will be used for subsequent commands.

 ```bash
 sindri login